 For any proposed modification of exterior material and any proposed modification of exterior color, the following must be included:

-1) A color sample board and an elevation sheet with color chips attached clearly 42
+1) A color sample board and an elevation sheet with color chips attached clearly noting where colors are to be used.

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-noting where colors are to be used.

 2) All samples must be identified with manufacturer's name, color, and number.